| Getting Started Step 1 "The Job"

 strengthen weaknesses, and build upon strengths.

-- Review your Interview Wraps from previous interviews.
+Review your Interview Wraps from previous interviews.
 Use your experience from previous interviews to help you on this interview.
+Note: The underlined words in the Interview Question Bank are

 words that may be interchangeable.
 For example, instead of the word "job",

 the word "position" might be used.
+Step

 3 |